 Students must gain formal admission to Ph.D. candidacy by a vote of the Graduate Steering Committee, usually during the third semester of doctoral study.

 Students complete course work in literature and culture of any four of these historical periods, as expressed in texts of the English-speaking and -writing world (usually but not always British or American): pre-1500, 1500-1660, 1660-1800, 1800-1900, 20th and 21st centuries.
 They also complete three seminars in the Department of English at the University of Iowa.

-Students also must fulfill the program's language requirement, usually by completing an advanced undergraduate course numbered 3000 or above in a language other than English.
+Students also must fulfill the program's foreign language requirement, usually by taking a standardized test or completing an advanced undergraduate course numbered 3000 or above in a language other than English.